Biology3579/FinchesAssignmentProject/README.md

 # FinchesAssignmentProject
-This repository contains the files and scripts for the Penguins Project, in which I analyse ...
+This repository contains the files and scripts for the Finches Project, in which I analyse the Sleuth 3 case0201 dataset running a simple linear model analysis.

-All the necessary code for the analysis can be found in the [PenguinAnalysis.Rmd](https://github.com/Biology3579/ReproducibleScienceAssignment/blob/main/PenguinAnalysis.Rmd) file.
+All the necessary code for the analysis can be found in the [finches_quarto_script.qmd](https://github.com/Biology3579/FinchesAssignmentProject/blob/main/finches_quarto_script.qmd)) file.
 The R Markdown document contains the data preprocessing, statistical analysis, and visualizations performed during the project.

-## Repository Structure

-/project_root
-|----  /README.md # ...
-|----  /ReproducibleScienceAssignment.Rproj # RStudio project file
-|----  /PenguinAnalysis.Rmd # Main ...
-|----  /data # Contains raw and processed data files
-|----  /functions # R scripts for ...
-|----  /figures # Generated figures

-## Finished Reports
+## Finished Report

-In the /finished_files folder, you will find the completed reports summarizing the analysis, results, and conclusions:
+In the repository you will also find the completed HTML Report report summarizing the analysis, results, and conclusions.

-- PDF Report: A full PDF report containing the analysis, results, and interpretations.
-- HTML Report: An interactive HTML version of the report for a more dynamic viewing experience.

 ## Running the Analysis
 If you would like to run the analysis and reproduce the results yourself, follow these steps to set up your local environment and execute the necessary code.